Event Dates

 The Processions

-- Seville has been holding its Easter week celebrations since the 16th century.
-Processions in which enormous ‘pasos’ (floats) are carried around the streets by teams of ‘costaleros’ (bearers) followed by hundreds of ‘nazarenos’ (penitents).
+- Processions in which enormous ‘pasos’ (floats) are carried around the streets by teams of ‘costaleros’ (bearers) followed by hundreds of ‘nazarenos’ (penitents).

-- There are processions in the evening and at night every day.
-Each brotherhood sets out from its church and has an established route, although they must all pass the so-called “official section”, which starts in Calle Campana Street and finishes passing through the Cathedral.
-Once each procession leaves the Cathedral, it returns to its church on a different route.
+- Each brotherhood sets out from its church and has an established route, although they must all pass the so-called “official section”, which starts in Calle Campana Street and finishes passing through the Cathedral.

-- More than 50 processions occur, on average, 6 to 8 per day.
-50,000 people participate in the processions while hundreds of thousands of spectators watch along the route.
+- 50,000 people participate in the processions while hundreds of thousands of spectators watch along the route.

 - Musical groups and bands of bugles and drums accompany a large number of the icons.